TEDxAuckland/tedx-auckland-site/src/_posts/2019-02-27-what-does-too-touristy-mean.md

 #### Reason #1: Lack of authentic culture

-Visiting touristic areas leads to inauthentic cultural experiences.
+Some people believe that visiting touristic areas leads to inauthentic cultural experiences.

 I think it’s important to question why these touristic hotspots have become popular in the first place.
 In a lot of cases, it’s precisely because they are seen as cultural landmarks - Teaching us about the history of a place, and how it has shaped its culture.